USP

 Brazil

 Glauco Peres da Silva is a professor in the Department of Political Science at the University of São Paulo.
 His primary fields of interest are electoral politics and the political economy of Executive -Legislative relations.
 His current research aims to understand the incentives on Congressmen behavior created by electoral legislation.
 He has served as an instructor in the IPSA-USP Summer School since 2012, where he has taught the refresher courses in mathematics, statistical inference, and multiple regression.
-In the 2020 Summer School, he will be teaching Essentials of Multiple Regression Analysis.

 Guy Whitten,